kostyanyc/eCommerceOnRails/README.md

     Variant.create(id:3, sku: 'sku003', price: '45.00', stock_level: '10', is_prime: true, product_id: '3', category_id: '2')
     ```
   * Backend application is protected with authentication by Devise and initial user registration is required
-  * Requires the following Gems to be included in Gemfile in addition to standard Rails 4 out of the box Gems
+  * Requires the following Gems to be included in Gemfile in addition to standard Rails 4 out of the box Gems.
+Make sure ot run `bundle install` on your machine for below listed gems to be installed
     * gem "devise"
     * gem "paperclip", "~> 4.3"
     * gem "friendly_id", "~> 5.0.1"